srikanth2102/IPL_SCORE_PREDICTION/README.md

     To predict the IPL score using Machine Learning.

 ## DATASET:
-    The data set can be downloaded here [This is an external link to genome.gov] (https://www.genome.gov/)
+    The data set can be downloaded here [dataset](https://www.kaggle.com/yuvrajdagur/ipl-dataset-season-2008-to-2017)

 ## DATASET FEATURES: